 $36.3 million in construction at Exit 82 in Rock Hill, South Carolina improved the interchanges at Cherry Road (Business U.S. 21) and Celenese Road.
 A collector distributor roadway was added to I-77 to link the ramps with the respective arterial roads.
 Work also included widening the I-77 bridge over the Catawba River.
 This project was complete by September 2004.1

 As part of the Innerbelt Project in Cleveland with Interstates 71, 77 and 90, changes were made at the north end of I-77.
-The on-ramps from 9th and Ontario Streets were removed and loop ramps along I-90 east at both streets modified.
-This movement to the southbound beginning of Interstate 77 was replaced by an upgraded boulevard along Orange Avenue through to 30th Street.
-Subsequent work modifies the I-90 eastbound loop ramp to Ontario Street west to include a ramp to 9th Street.
-This provides a connection between Interstates 90 east and 77 south.
+The southbound on-ramps from 9th and Ontario Streets were removed and loop ramps along I-90 east replaced with a single ramp to East 9th Street north.
+This movement to the southbound beginning of Interstate 77 was replaced by an upgraded boulevard along Orange Avenue (U.S. 422 & Ohio 14) through to 30th Street.
 See Pages - I-77 Ramp Reconfiguration (ODOT) for details and ramp schematics.

 Perspective from Interstate 26 east

 Heading south from S.C.
 302, motorists along Interstate 26 east see two additional exits within the city of Cayce over the next two miles.
 Exit 115 departs next for U.S. 21-176-321 (Charleston Highway).
 Ramps connect the US highway trio with I-77 nearby.
 Photo taken 01/03/14.

 Construction from 2014 to 2016 extended the six lane portion of Interstate 26 southward into Calhoun County.
 The widening added a third southbound lane through the directional T interchange (Exit 116) with Interstate 77 north, resulting in new signs.
 Photo taken by Carter Buchanan (04/10/16).